 “That means we can only contact base once per day.
 I mean, you did request that the gate be closed.”

 “True, Travis.
+The base gate and relay will open simultaneously each day before dawn local time.
 We can’t risk a person or animal wandering through the gate if we leave it constantly open for the next several weeks, so we’ll adopt protocol and it will open for ten minutes every morning so we can contact them with a mission update.”

 “Why can’t we go back to base, reset the coordinates for two weeks from now, and skip over everything?
 For that matter, why don’t we come back a month ago before she ever left?”

 “You know as well as I do that isn’t possible given the gate’s temporal dynamics, Travis.
-We were lucky to be able to establish a link this close to when Aiyana arrived.
+We were lucky to be able to establish a link this close to when Aiyana arrived, especially using an experimental gate link up.
 Temporal fields can’t overlap, at least not significantly.
 Like it or not, we’ve just earned a one to two week vacation in the tenth century BCE middle east.”

-“Best estimate is that there’s a seven day celebration and on the eighth day, the people will be dismissed, Gordon.
+“Best estimate is that Sukkot will end in the next three days and the people will be sent home after that, Gordon.
 We just stage ourselves on the road south, covertly scan for chronotons, and pick up Aiyana’s signature.”

 “In the meantime Ross, I guess we’ll have to let Travis do the cooking.
 How’s the lamb coming along?”